Exercises

 Then write a program:

-• Asking two numbers to the user.
+- Asking two numbers to the user.

-• Calling the function multiplication using the input of the user as parameters and saving the returned value in a variable result.
+multiplicationusing the input of the user as parameters and saving the returned value in a variable result. - Printing the value from the variable result.

 Help

-• Remember the syntax of a function:
+Remember the syntax of a function:

-Here the name is multiplication, the parameters are two numbers (for example a and b), the instructions are the multiplication of those two numbers (for example c = a * b) and it should return the result (for example c).
+Here the name ismultiplication, the parameters are two numbers (for example a and b), the instructions are the multiplication of those two numbers (for example c = a * b) and it should return the result (for example c). -

-• Don't forget to save the returned value (that will be replacing multiplication(number1,number2)) in a variable result: result = multiplication(number1, number2)
+Don't forget to save the returned value (that will be replacing

-• Print the result: print(result)
+Print the result:

 print(result)